-a) Does the Seattle minimum wage apply to the rate of pay for hourly employees who use Paid Sick and Safe Time?
+d.
+Does the Seattle minimum wage apply to the rate of pay for hourly employees who use Paid Sick and Safe Time?

 Yes.
 Hourly employees who use Paid Sick and Safe Time (PSST) must receive their normal hourly compensation, which must be no less than the Seattle minimum wage.
-Normal hourly compensation means the rate the employee would have earned during the hours the employee b) Does the Seattle minimum wage apply to the rate of pay for vacation and holiday leave?
+Normal hourly compensation means the rate the employee would have earned during the hours the employee used PSST.
+For more information see our e.
+Does the Seattle minimum wage apply to the rate of pay for vacation and holiday leave?